teknomo/IdealFlowNetwork/README.md

 Ideal Flow Networks have been applied in various domains:

 - **Transportation Planning**: Modeling and optimizing traffic flows.
-- **Communication Networks**: Analyzing data packet flows and network reliability.
+- **Communication Networks**: Analyzing power dynamics of communications based on strength of influence and network structure.
 - **Health Science**: Understanding the spread of diseases in epidemiology.
 - **Ecology**: Studying energy and resource flows in ecosystems.
 - **Data Science and AI**: Enhancing machine learning algorithms with network-based approaches.
 - **Systems Thinking and Philosophy**: Exploring concepts of interconnectedness and systemic behavior.
+- **Robot Process Automation (RPA)**: Create synchronous and synchronous automation based on Large Language Models (LLM), mouse recording and simulation, multi agent systems and many more based on Automation plugins.

 ## Contributing